Heat Transfer Shape Optimization: Stability and Non-Optimality of the Ball: Introduction

 The statements (2)-(4) in Corollary \ref{cor1} can be viewed as stability breaking results, which depend not only on the shape of the radially decreasing heat source, but also on the volume constraints, the Robin coefficient and the dimension.

-In summary, for the Robin coefficient $\beta \in (0,+\infty)$, we have demonstrated that the inequality $\int_{\Omega} fu_\Omega^{f,\beta}\le \int_{\Omega^\sharp}fu_{\Omega^\sharp}^{f,\beta} $ is in general not true for arbitrary radially decreasing heat source $f$.
+In summary, for the Robin coefficient $\beta \in (0,+\infty)$, we have demonstrated that the inequality $\int_{\Omega} fu_\Omega^{f,\beta}\le \int_{\Omega^\sharp}fu_{\Omega^\sharp}^{f,\beta} $, or equivalently $J_\beta^f(\Omega^\sharp)\le J_\beta^f(\Omega)$, is in general not true for arbitrary radially decreasing heat source $f$.
 Nevertheless, applying Talenti's comparison result, when $\beta=+\infty$, this inequality is indeed valid for any radially decreasing positive function $f$.
 Also, as an application of \cite{AN}, we prove some modified inequalities regarding the averaged temperature, which hold for any $\beta \in (0,+\infty)$ and arbitrary radially decreasing positive function $f$, and we also obtain some optimization results on a thin insulation problem for radial heat sources, which appropriately extends a result proved in \cite{DNST} in two dimensions.
 These global results are proved in section 4.

-Finally, as a byproduct of Theorem \ref{thm:Robin stable iff condition}, we show that Talenti type pointwise comparison for Robin problems is not true in general even if $f>0$ is radially decreasing and the domain under consideration is a small translation of a ball.
+Finally, as a byproduct of Theorem \ref{thm:Robin stable iff condition}, we show that Talenti type pointwise comparison for Robin problems is not true in general even if $f>0$ is radially decreasing and the domain under consideration is a small translation of a ball centered at the maximal point of such $f$.
 This byproduct via stability argument further indicates that the validity of Robin pointwise comparison is not only sensitive to dimension as pointed out in \cite{AN}, but may also depend on the size of $\beta$ and the volume of the domain.
 For details, see section 4.

 0.3cm \textbf{The techniques.} To study local optimality of domains, it is natural to use the shape derivative method.
 The shape derivative method has a long history and goes back to Hadamard \cite{H}, and has been studied by many authors thereafter.
 One can find in the comprehensive monographs \cite{Henrot2} and \cite{Henrot} many related references, as well as shape derivative formulas for some classical shape functionals such as the first eigenvalue of Dirichlet Laplacian, the second eigenvalue of Neumann Laplacian and so on, which are all derived by considering the deformation map $F_t(x)=x+t\eta(x)$ for sufficiently regular vector field $\eta$.